That dollar amount results from a 17% upturn from $16.9 billion 5 years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

 Estonia has highly positive net exports in the international trade of lumber.
-In turn, these cashflows indicate Estonia’s strong competitive advantages under the wood product category.
+In turn, these cashflows indicate Estonia’s strong competitive advantages under the wood-related product categories.

 Products Causing Estonia’s Biggest Trade Deficits